-The unverified claim goes on to compare Lukyanova's YouTube videos with her recent photo shoot for V Magazine.
-In the photo shoot she looks more plastic than in a recent video where Lukyanova talks about the fragility of her tiny neck.
+The unverified claim goes on to compare Valeria's YouTube videos, which have been viewed by well over 4 million, with her recent photo shoot for V Magazine.
+In the photo shoot she looks more plastic than in a recent video where Valeria talks about the fragility of her tiny neck.
 (Those are the kinds of topics a real doll tackles.)

-Other websites have posted (alleged) photos of the viral star looking "normal and healthy," with fuller cheeks and rounder eyes, raising questions about the role of plastic surgery in her transformation.
+Other websites have posted alleged old photos of the viral star looking "normal and healthy," with fuller cheeks and rounder eyes, raising questions about the role of plastic surgery in her transformation.

-Considered a pioneer in the so-called "living doll" movement--a YouTube-based beauty trend popularized in recent months--Lukyanova claims her haunting facial features are a product of skilled makeup artistry.
-Suspect as that may sound, we've come a long way since false eyelashes and nose shading were our finest makeup illusions.
+Considered a pioneer in the so-called "living doll" movement--a YouTube-based beauty trend popularized in recent months--Valeria claims her haunting facial features are a product of skilled make-up artistry.
+Surprising at it sounds, we've come a long way since false eyelashes.
 (See YouTube chameleon Promise Phan for proof.)
-V magazine, which contacted Lukyanova through an anonymous Ukrainian source, claims that Lukyanova's doll-shaped eyes are enhanced "through makeup tricks and contact lenses."
+V magazine, which contacted the Valeria through an anonymous Ukrainian source, claims that Valeria's doll-shaped eyes are enhanced "through makeup tricks and contact lenses."

 Incredible make-up transformations

-"Judging from the available photos and especially from the video of the makeup transformation, most likely Lukyanova has not had any significant plastic surgery on her face," Dr. Boris Ackerman, a California-based Board Certified Plastic Surgeon who has not treated the model, tells Yahoo!
+"Judging from the available photos and especially from the video of the make-up transformation, most likely Valeria has not had any significant plastic surgery on her face," Dr. Boris Ackerman, a California-based Board Certified Plastic Surgeon who has not treated the model, tells Yahoo!
 Shine.
-"She might have had some lip injections, but the remarkable Barbie like appearance of her face is due to theatrical make up application and facial muscle training to achieve the 'Barbie' appearance."
+"She might have had some lip injections, but the remarkable Barbie like appearance of her face is due to theatrical make up application and facial muscle training to achieve the "Barbie" appearance."

-Dr. Jeffrey Spiegel, Leading Facial Plastic Surgeon and Professor at Boston University, has a different opinion.
-He wouldn't be surprised if Lukyanova had cosmetic surgery on her nose, as well as cheek implants and jaw narrowing.
+Dr. Jeffrey Spiegel, Leading Facial Plastic Surgeon and Professor at Boston University, has a different opion.
+He wouldn't be surprised if Valeria had cosmetic surgery on her nose, as well as cheek implants and jaw narrowing.

 The Ukraine's disturbing "Barbie" trend

-But Lukyanova fiercely denies having had plastic surgery.
+But Valeria fiercely denies having had plastic surgery.
 As for the retouching claims, Ackerman isn't surprised.
 "Some of the photos are obviously image manipulated/fake," he says.

 V Magazine didn't respond to Yahoo!
 Shine's request for comment and they have not confirmed whether Valeria's photos were retouched.
-It wouldn't be all that shocking if they were.
-You don't have to aspire to be Barbie to merit a bit of polishing in post-production.
-Retouching is so common in magazine spreads today that images without retouching actually make headlines.
+It wouldn't be too shocking if they were.
+You don't have to aspire to Barbie to merit polishing in post-production.
+Retouching is so common in magazine spreads that issues without retouching actually make headlines.

-In her interview with the magazine (for their "Girl Power" issue, really!), Lukyanova shrugs off claims of surgery and retouching.
+In her interview with the magazine, for their "Girl Power" issue (really!)
+Valeria shrugs off claims of surgery and retouching.

 "Many people say bad things about people who want to perfect themselves," she says.
 "It's hard work, but they dismiss it as something done by surgeons or computer artists.
 This is how they justify not wanting to strive for self-improvement.
 It's how they explain their continued inaction.
 It's just an excuse."